IDE integration

 The OpenAPI (Swagger) Editor for Eclipse IDE makes creating and navigating OpenAPI definitions quicker and easier, and integrates Security Audit with Eclipse.

-With the OpenAPI extension, you can run Security Audit straight from the Eclipse window: just click the 42C button at the top edge of the workbench.
-You need a token to authenticate to Security Audit, so on the first time you must provide your email address so that we can send you the token.
+With the OpenAPI extension, you can run Security Audit straight from the Eclipse window: just click the button at the top edge of the workbench.
+You need a token to authenticate to Security Audit.

 Audit report in Eclipse